LouisGit2004/finance-expense-app/README.md

 ## How It Works 🛠️

 1. Upload your bank transaction CSV file
-2. The app automatically categorizes transactions based on keywords
-3. Review and edit categories as needed
+2. Review and edit categories as needed
-4. View visual breakdowns of your spending
+3. View visual breakdowns of your spending

 ## File Format Requirements 📄